ScriptedSnark/GSChaos/README.md

 - `chaos_effectname_ypos` - sets position of effect name text by vertical (Y coord)
 - `chaos_show_voting` - draw voting progress in Chaos UI so you can see it without checking OBS
 - `chaos_timer` - sets time until the next effect
+- `chaos_draw_as_overlay` - if enabled, it draws Chaos UI as overlay and requires enabling 3rd-party overlays in OBS

 ## Twitch voting integration (WIP)
 GSChaos supports Twitch chat voting.
 If you want to use it, then do some steps: